riboflavin/test-framer-sync/compare/zoom-ai-vs-fireflies-ai.md

 ---
 type: comparison
-title:  Avoma vs. Otter.ai  Which should you choose?
+title:  Zoom AI vs. Fireflies.ai  Which should you choose?
-description: Comparing Avoma and Otter.ai to help you choose the best transcription tool.
-Explore features, pricing, and an alternative option, Circleback.
+description: Comparing Zoom AI and Fireflies.ai to help you choose the best transcription tool.
+Explore Circleback as an alternative option.
 ---

 # Zoom AI vs. Fireflies.ai – Which should you choose?